relloyd/halfpipe/demo-svg/cp-full-schema/README.md

 ### Pre-requisites

-__1) Configure default values__ for the following flags.
-This allows the commands further below to work in their simplest form:
+__1) Configure default values__ for the following flags

+This allows the commands further below to work in their simplest form.

 ```bash
 $ hp config defaults -k s3-bucket -v <bucket>